HTTPArchive/almanac.httparchive.org/src/content/en/2021/resource-hints.md

 Unfortunately HTTP/2 push has been disappointing with little evidence that it provides the performance boost promised, compared to the risk of over pushing resources that either the browser already has, or that are of less importance than resources the browser requests.

 So while the technology is widely available, overcoming these obstacles makes it highly unpopular - with less than 1% adoption on Chrome.
 Chrome has also filed an <a hreflang="en" href="https://lists.w3.org/Archives/Public/ietf-http-wg/2019JulSep/0078.html">Intent to Remove</a> that is paused until a testable implementation of 103 Early Hints is available.
+Chrome <a hreflang="en" href="https://github.com/httpwg/http2-spec/issues/786#issuecomment-724371629">does not support</a> _Server Push_ on HTTP/3 either.

 ### Future

 While there are no proposals to add new rel directives, improvements from the browser vendors to the current set of resource hints - such as the prioritization <a hreflang="en" href="https://bugs.chromium.org/p/chromium/issues/detail?id=629420">bug</a> in Chrome - are expected to have a positive impact.
 Hint adoption is expected to evolve and the use of `preload` should shift towards its intended purpose - late discovered resources.

-Additionally, two proposals, 103 Early Hints and Priority Hints are expected to be made available in the near future, with experimental support already available on Chrome.
+Additionally, two proposals, 103 Early Hints and Priority Hints are expected to be made available soon, with experimental support already available on Chrome.

 #### 103 Early Hints